Where To Go in Laos as an Overlander

 It was no time for an argument though, as some of them were also drunk.

 There were all nice and polite but we thought it best not to argue, so at midnight we had to pack up our camp and look for another spot.
+It would have been tough without LED lightbars.

 In the dark we managed to set up our new camp in a forest, but in a way that the hot morning sun was shining right on us, forcing up to get up early.

 It can be extremely hot in Laos, so make sure you have a portable fan in your tent at all times.
+You might as well install the best tent air conditioner you can find.
+In Laos, you will definitely be using it all the time.

 After The Loop it was time for us to leave for Thailand.